50 Ways to Lose Weight Without Exercise

 Clear Food from Your Workspace

 Ever heard of the seafood diet?
 You see food and immediately eat it!
 To curb your junk food consumption, start by ridding your workspace and kitchen counters of your dietary kryptonite.
-Keeping these vices visible will set yourself up for failure by triggering a trait dubbed by Harvard researchers as “visual hunger:” an evolutionary trait that increases levels of hunger hormones when we see food.
+Keeping these vices visible will set yourself up for failure by triggering a trait dubbed by Oxford researchers as “visual hunger:” an evolutionary trait that increases levels of hunger hormones when we see food.
 Instead, hide your stash in opaque containers or in the back of your cabinet.

 Be Happy Without Happy Hours Every Day